geoadmin/doc-guidelines/TERRAFORM.md

 ### State migration

-To migrate the state we use the `terraform init --migrate-state` command.
+To migrate the state we use the `terraform init -migrate-state` command.
 After migrating the state we need to manually clean up the old state by removing the S3 file and deleting the dynamoDB entry

+Here is an example of migrate state procedure

+1. Run the `terraform init` BEFORE changing the state key on the terraform backend file :warning:
+2. Update the the state key in the terraform backend file
+3. Run `terraform init -migrate-state`
+4. Clean the old state in S3 and DynamoDB

 ```bash
 OLD_KEY=<old-state-key>